Back to Blog

 Getting to Movistar Arena - Palacio de los Deportes: Complete Transport Guide

-Navigating your way to the Movistar Arena - Palacio de los Deportes for the Amaral concert is straightforward thanks to Madrid's excellent public transport system.
-The venue is strategically located, making it accessible from all corners of the city.
+Navigating your way to the Movistar Arena – Palacio de los Deportes for the Amaral concert is straightforward, thanks to Madrid’s excellent public transport network.
+It's highly recommended to utilise these options rather than driving, as parking in the vicinity can be extremely limited and costly.

-By Train: The closest Cercanías (commuter train) station is Atocha Renfe, a major hub.
-From Atocha, you can easily connect to Metro lines.
-Direct travel times will vary depending on your origin station within the Madrid network.
+By Train: The nearest Cercanías (commuter train) station is Atocha, a major hub.
+From Atocha, you can connect to various lines, including those that will take you closer to the venue.
+The journey time will vary depending on your starting point within the greater Madrid area, but typically within 15-30 minutes from central Madrid.

-Early Arrival: To soak in the atmosphere and avoid any last-minute transport stress, aim to arrive at least 1.5 to 2 hours before the scheduled start time of the main act.
-This will allow ample time for security checks, finding your bearings, and perhaps grabbing a drink.
-Waiting areas outside the main entrances are generally available, though crowds can be significant.
+Early Arrival: To avoid last-minute rushes and fully immerse yourself in the pre-show atmosphere, it is recommended to arrive at least 1.5 to 2 hours before the scheduled start time.
+This allows ample time for security checks, finding your bearings, and perhaps grabbing a drink.
+Waiting areas are typically outside the main entrances.

 Food, Drink & Local Recommendations

-Nearby Restaurants & Pubs: The Salamanca district, in which the arena is located, is brimming with culinary delights.
-Within a 10-15 minute walk, you’ll find a range of choices:
+Restaurants & Pubs Nearby: The Salamanca district, where the venue is located, is known for its upscale dining and vibrant atmosphere.
+Within a 10-15 minute walk, you'll discover a plethora of options:

 Where to Stay in Madrid